Easy homemade pizza sauce made with 5 ingredients in less than 5 minutes! Way more flavorful, inexpensive and delicious than store-bought sauce!

 We love to use it on homemade pizza dough or when making french bread pizzas.
 It’s truly the perfect addition to any pizza and tastes so fresh and delicious.
 It’s also super healthy and is gluten-free, paleo, sugar-free and low carb.
 Yes please!

-On the other hand, spaghetti sauce is slowly simmered to create a more rich and deep flavor.
+On the other hand, spaghetti sauce is slowly simmered like homemade bolognese to create a more rich and deep flavor.
 It usually contains a few more spices and may also have a little more texture since many spaghetti sauces aren’t puréed.
+I also like to add ground beef to my spaghetti sauce to make it more hearty.

 This recipe couldn’t be any easier!
 Seriously, no cooking required and it comes together in one bowl.

-- In a small bowl, whisk together all ingredients.
+- WHISK.
+In a small bowl, whisk together all ingredients.
 Salt and pepper to taste.

-- If desired, add more seasonings like red pepper flakes or sugar.
+- TASTE.
+If desired, add more seasonings like red pepper flakes or sugar to taste.

-- Spread on pizza dough and add desired toppings.
+- SPREAD.
+Spread on pizza dough and add desired toppings.
 Bake pizza according to directions.

 - Pizza chicken roll ups